System-Admins/Articles/add-templates-to-microsoft-office-with-microsoft-365/add-templates-to-microsoft-office-with-microsoft-365.md

 ## Goal and technology

-As I mentioned at the start the end goal is to achieve that Microsoft Office automatically pulls templates from Microsoft 365 without any application packages (Intune/Endpoint Manager/SCCM) and policies.
+As I mentioned at the start the end goal is to make Microsoft Office automatically pull templates from Microsoft 365 without any application packages (Intune/Endpoint Manager/SCCM) and policies.
 Here is a visual overview of the solution:

 ![solution flow](media/template-flow.png)